French Swimming Federation

-The French Swimming Federation (Fédération française de natation, FFN) is the French water sports association, founded in February 1919, grouping the sports swimming clubs, open water swimming, synchronized swimming, diving and French water polo, which organizes the national competitions and the selection of French teams.
-In 2017, the Federation has 316,905 members.
+The French Swimming Federation (Fédération française de natation, FFN) is the French water sports association.
+Founded in February 1919, it grouped the sports swimming clubs, open water swimming, synchronized swimming, diving and French water polo, which organizes the national competitions and the selection of French teams.
+In 2017, the Federation had 316,905 members.

-The FFN is a member of the European Swimming League (LEN) and the International Swimming Federation (Fina).
+The FFN is a member of the European Aquatics and the World Aquatics.

 Since April 2017, the FFN is chaired by Gilles Sezionale.